Jananikrish17/RandomForest/README.md

 #### RandomForest
-Exploring random forest algorithm, to reduce overfitting in decision tree
+Exploring random forest algorithm.
+To reduce overfitting in decision tree to create more accurate predictions